OscarDCorbalan/Planticity/README.md

     * ~~Define and save game history.~~
     * ~~Add the capability for a Game's history to be presented.
 For example: If a User played 'Guess a Number' with the moves: (5, 8, 7), and received messages such as: ('Too low!', 'Too high!', 'You win!'), an endpoint exposing the game_history might produce something like: [('Guess': 5, result: 'Too low'), ('Guess': 8, result: 'Too high'), ('Guess': 7, result: 'Win.
 Game over')].~~

+### Task 4: Improve Notifications - _DONE_

   * Notificacions:
     * ~~Send an hourly reminder email to every User with an email address that have incomplete games (or some other logic that makes sense).~~
-    * Optional Improvements: implement more sophisticated notifications.
-For example: "If the User has not made a move in an active game for more than 12 hours, send a reminder email that includes the current game state."

-  * Readme:
+### Task 5: README and API Documentation

+  * Be sure to document your game.
+Your README file should include:
   * Instructions for playing the game
   * Detailed descriptions of each endpoint

-### Other Udacity project requirements :
-  * ~~Define what a "score" for each game will be and keep this data in database.~~
-  * ~~A well engineered backend; extensible.~~
-  * ~~Each endpoint uses an appropriate HTTP Method.~~
+  * Remember, you are documenting an API that another programmer may want to use as the basis for a web or mobile app.
+An api user should not need to read the source code to understand how to use it.
+You may follow the format of 'Guess a Number' for your README.

 ### Reflect on Your Design